Esquiva Falcão: Professional career

 Falcão was supposed to fight Paul Harness on his debut, but Harness got injured only six days before the event and was replaced by Joshua Robertson.
 In his debut fight, he knocked out Joshua Robertson in the fourth round.
 Falcão's next fight was announced as part of the preliminary card of the Manny Pacquiao and Timothy Bradley rematch event against Publio Pena.
 He dominated most of the fight and won by unanimous decision over Publio Pena.
 Two judges scored the fight 60–54, and one scored 60–53.
 Falcão was supposed to face Australian Alex Don, however, Don got injured and was replaced by South Korean Eun-Chang Lee.
 Falcão defeated Eun-Chang Lee by unanimous decision, the scorecards were 59–55, 59-54 e 58–55, all in favor of Falcão.
 The fight took place in Macau, China.

 Esquiva was expected to face Mexican Mike Noriega, but Mike broke his hand due to sparring.
 Noriega was replaced by the American Malcolm Terry Jr. and Falcão beat him via TKO in the second round after a second knockdown, the fight was stopped by the referee.
 The first knockdown came in the first round.

 After some time boxing, Esquiva Falcão amassed an undefeated record of 27 wins with 19 KOs, and then faced Russian Artur Akavov, in a fight where he defeated the Russian in the fourth round via RTD, because his opponent likely had a broken nose due to punches landed by Esquiva.

 Falcão fought Vincenzo Gualtieri for the then-vacant IBF middleweight world title on July 1, 2023.
 Originally Falcão was supposed to fight Michael Zerafa for the title vacated by Gennady Golovkin, but Zerafa opted to pursue a World Boxing Association title fight against Erislandy Lara that opened the opportunity for Gualtieri.
 He ultimately lost a 12-round decision to Gualtieri, the first loss of his career.

+Falcao is scheduled to face Wilkens Mathieu on April 11, 2026, in Quebec City, Canada.